-This section reviews some selected communities of concern.
+Profiles of selected rare communities-This section reviews some selected communities of concern.
 Each general community type can include multiple associations.
 Each account includes distribution, composition, threats, and potential management.
 Where available, steps toward restoration are presented.
 The accounts were developed from White and others (1998), Boyce and Martin (1993), Noss and others (1995), and Walker (2001).
 The discussion of communities follows White and others (1998).

-Old-Growth Forests.
-Although forests predominate in the South, less than 585,790 acres of old-growth forest exist (White and others 1998).
+Profiles of selected rare communities: old-growth forests- Although forests predominate in the South, less than 585,790 acres of old-growth forest exist (White and others 1998).
 The remaining old-growth forests tend to be on steeper, rockier, or mesic sites difficult to farm or harvest.
-Old-growth forest composition varies with forest type, but characteristics generally associated with old-growth forests include large, old trees; accumulations of woody debris; and multi-layered canopies.
+Old-growth forest composition varies with forest type, but characteristics generally associated with old-growth forests include large, old trees; accumulations of woody debris; and multilayered canopies.

 Many vertebrate species occur in patches of old-growth forest.
-These include the Jefferson salamander, the Peaks of Otter salamander, the oak toad, and the scarlet kingsnake (Wilson 1995).
-Public lands such as the Great Smoky Mountain National Park and several national forests protect some of the largest tracts in the South.
+These include the Jefferson salamander, the Peaks of Otter salamander, the oak toad, and the scarlet king snake (Wilson 1995).
+Public lands such as the Great Smoky Mountains National Park and several national forests protect some of the largest tracts in the South.
 With the exception of these areas, old-growth remnants are often smaller than 250 acres.